alm4z/mnist-flask-app/README.md

 ```

 ## Running
-Clone repository, got to the specified folder and run
+Clone repository, go to the specified folder and run
 ```
 python application.py
 ```